 6. Hokkien Mee

 Loving noodles with pork belly pieces and cabbage mixed in a black sauce (black sauce = soy + mushroom sauce) try this food.
-It is recommended food in Malaysia for you like everything spicy.
+It is recommended food in Malaysia for you who like everything spicy.

 Nightlife Venues in Kuala Lumpur